rpp0/em-operation-extraction/README.md

 1. If not done already, install [EMMA](https://github.com/), which is a framework for capturing EM traces using SDR.
 EMMA is already installed on the virtual machine.
 2. Copy `best_cnn_bb_2d.h5` or `best_cnn_bb.h5` to `/tmp/`.
 3. Connect a NodeMCU, and make sure it can be accessed on the VM at `/dev/ttyUSB0`.
-The custom firmware should be uploaded to the NodeMCU, so that it can communicate with EMMA.
+The custom firmware located at [https://github.com/rpp0/em-nodemcu-firmware](https://github.com/rpp0/em-nodemcu-firmware) should be uploaded to the NodeMCU, so that it can communicate with EMMA.
 4. Run `./realtime_capture.py`.

 ## 5. Extra results

 Due to space constraints, we limited the inclusion of confusion matrices in the paper to the most interesting ones.
 Some extra results can be found in the `paper_results` folder.

-## 6. Performing new measurements

-## 7. Retraining models